Still got questions?

 Preparing this letter is easy – it can even be handwritten – provided it includes relevant information such as confirmation that you're permitted to travel with the child, the child's date of birth and their travel plans.

 The letter should be signed by the child’s parents or guardians and witnessed by a notary public, Justice of the Peace, or a similar public officer.
-While you may never be required to show this letter, it’s important to have one just in case.
+While you may never need to show this letter, it’s important to have one just in case.

-Most Intrepid trips have an intimate group of 12 to 16 travellers, though they usually average 10 people.
-Small groups allow us to use public transport, visit local communities and remain flexible with itineraries.
+Like most Intrepid trips, our family trips have a maximum group size of 16, though they usually average 10 people.
+Small groups allow us to use local transport, stay in unique accommodations, connect with local communities and be flexible with itineraries.
+It also makes it easier to get to know the other families in your group.

 Group sizes are displayed in the trip overview.

-Due to data protection, we are unable to disclose any other family’s details.
-We can, however, disclose some basic details such as the ages of the other children booked on your trip.
+Due to data protection, we can’t disclose any other family’s details.
+But we can disclose some basic details like the ages of the other children booked on the trip.

 Yes, our leaders are all experienced and have the relevant checks and permits to work with children where required.
 They're friendly, organised and have a great rapport with the kids.
 They undergo extra rigorous training to ensure they can work well with the dynamic of the younger group members.

-Although we employ special leaders with experience looking after children, they're not employed to provide childcare.
-Leaders are present to handle all logistics and ensure your trip runs smoothly, but parents or carers must be responsible for children at all times.
+Although we employ special leaders with experience leading adventures for children, they're not employed to provide childcare.
+Your leader is there to handle all the logistics and ensure your trip runs smoothly, but parents or carers must be responsible for children at all times.

 Rooming arrangements vary depending on the accommodation.

-Families of two will get a twin room.
+Families of two will have a twin room.

-Families of three will generally be given a triple room.
-The bedding may consist of single, double or rollaway beds.
+Families of three will generally be given a triple room- either with single, double or rollaway beds.

 Families of four or more will likely be given two rooms next to each other or on the same floor.
 Where possible, we’ll put you in a quadruple or interconnecting room.